Wall Street cheers Senate's approval of tax bill

 By Sruthi Shankar and Rama Venkat Raman

-"That (reconciliation) can be a bit of a challenge because there are differences and the number of approvals to pass it is a little bit higher than it was for the individual two sides of the Congress," said Frederick.
+Once the Senate and House of Representatives reconcile their respective versions of the legislation, the resulting bill could cut corporate tax rates to 20 percent from 35 percent.

-The S&P 500 has risen about 18 percent this year on strong corporate earnings and solid economic growth and also on hopes that Trump's agenda of corporate tax cuts and looser regulations could come through.
+The S&P 500 has risen about 18 percent this year on strong corporate earnings and solid economic growth as well as on the hope that Trump's agenda of corporate tax cuts and looser regulations could come through.

-Aetna <AET.N> shares rose 1.7 percent after drugstore chain operator CVS Health <CVS.N> agreed to buy the health insurer for $69 billion in the year's largest corporate acquisition.
+Among other movers, Aetna <AET.N> shares rose 0.7 percent after drugstore chain operator CVS Health <CVS.N> agreed to buy the health insurer for $69 billion in the year's largest corporate acquisition.
 CVS shares were down about 4 percent.

 General Cable <BGC.N> jumped about 34 percent after Italian rival Prysmian <PRY.MI> agreed to buy the cable maker in a deal that could value it at about $3 billion, including debt.